tastyigniter/ti-ext-user/README.md

 #### Using the `LoginUser` action class

-For a streamlined approach to authenticating customers in TastyIgniter, you can utilize the `\Igniter\User\Actions\LoginUser` action class.
+For a streamlined approach to authenticating customers in TastyIgniter, you can use the `\Igniter\User\Actions\LoginUser` action class.
 This class mirrors the authentication process used by the default login form.
 It also dispatches two key events — `igniter.user.beforeAuthenticate` and `igniter.user.login` — which can be used to hook into the login process for custom behavior or integrations.

 ```php
 use Igniter\User\Actions\LoginUser;